glassonion0323/CLEAResize/README.md

 For example, if your Photoshop is 64 bit CS5 for Windows, the directory is as follows.
 C:\\Program Files\\Adobe\\Adobe Photoshop CS5 (64 Bit)\\Presets\\Scripts
 If you get the message "Destination Folder Access Denied", click "Continue".
-2. Restart photoshop and choose File \> Automate.
+2. Restart Photoshop and choose File \> Automate.
 You will find CLEAResize added to the menu.
 <img alt="Photoshop menu" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/clearesizemenu.png" />
 (CLEAResize will be grayed out if no documents are opened.)